Hardmath123/hardmath123.github.io/content/binarystrings.md

 [ASCII](http://wikipedia.org/wiki/ASCII).

 Each number is a byte (aka an `unsigned char`), so it ranges from 0 to 255.
-This means it's convenient to express them in hex notation--each number is two hex digits, so `0xff` is 256.
+This means it's convenient to express them in hex notation---each number is two hex digits, so `0xff` is 256.

 Using this, we can turn strings into hex sequences (by doubling the number of